ajakaja/ajakaja.github.io/_posts/2024-09-11-vector-division.md

 $$B/A$$ is the change-of-basis matrix between the two bases but expressed in a way that makes it actually kinda work like that.
 I haven't really figure out how this works if the bases don't span the same subspaces, and probably the notation could be improved a bit, but it's still a neat way of thinking about it.

-Incidentally this might be more familiar in multivariable calculus.
-I'm not quite confident in this part yet, but it looks cool at least:
+This might be more familiar in multivariable calculus:

 If you change coordinate systems from $$X = (\b{x}_1, \b{x}_2, \b{x}_3)$$ to $$Y = (\b{y}_1, \b{y}_2, \b{y}_3)(\b{x}_1, \b{x}_2, \b{x}_3)$$, the first derivative (unfortunately called the Jaobian) is a matrix that's better interpreted as the division of two frames, $$dY$$ and $$dX$$: